billy-paul1234/ResumePdfToJsonOrCsv/README.md

 ### REQUIREMENTS :

-* python3
+* python
+* PACKAGES : PyPDF2, csv, json.

 ## FEATURES :
-* [+]  It will take the heading as key and the content as values for JSON.
+* [+]--It will take the heading as key and the content as values for JSON.
-* [+]  It will take the heading as header and the content as columns for CSV.
+* [+]--It will take the heading as header and the content as columns for CSV.

 ## INSTALLATION [Ubuntu & Termux] :
 [+]--Note:- Don't delete any of the scripts